 but this blew my mind.
 I can only imagine how many hours this took to complete.

 If you’re completely confused, let me explain.
-This guy noticed that Japanese cartoons or ‘anime’ tends to have a lot of running scenes and decided to do something with it.
-He spend hours combing over cartoons, isolating scenes and editing down shots to combine them fluidly and create one project.
+This guy noticed that Japanese cartoons or ‘anime’ tend to have a lot of running scenes and decided to do something with it.
+He spent hours combing over cartoons, isolating scenes, and editing down shots to combine them fluidly and create one project.
 He wasn’t content with just cutting scenes together.
 He went into the video and used a process called rotoscoping to isolate individual characters from their shots and lay them out in other ones.

-Think Roger Rabbit, Lord of the Rings and Forrest Gump.
+Think Roger Rabbit, Lord of the Rings, or Forrest Gump.

 Painstaking and time consuming to say the least.
 Excellent work by this Istiv guy, best of luck to him.